How to trace your family tree

 The Family History section of the BBC History web site provides an excellent introduction to researching your family history complete with video guide and case studies.
 Visiting the site will provide you with a sound understanding of what is involved in tracing your ancestors in an entertaining and easy to understand form.

-Don't forget that the advice of SDFHS Volunteers is only an e-mail away.
+Don’t forget that the help and advice of SDFHS Volunteers is only an e-mail away.